top of page

 Artist Statement

-Currently, I continue to engage in street painting festivals.
+I also engage in street painting festivals.
 They are a fleeting community of collective creativity, where the participants leave no physical trace as their art is surrendered to the earth by weather and time.
 I capitalize on these public forums to prompt observers’ reflection and connection through the images I lay down on the asphalt.
 I enjoy engaging with the audience while creating.
 I consistently get direct feedback from the public that my images challenge them to reconsider their assumptions and appreciate overlooked beauty in the world.
-To commit to a sustainable studio practice, I became a LEED Green Associate and experimented with my own homegrown dyes and fibers.
-I explored various techniques of Nick Neddo, and eventually learned how to work with pigment in soy with stitch from Claire Benn.
-I feel aligned in my life through art making, gardening, and my teaching of both.

 Art reflects and drives culture.
 Poor practices and attitudes can be untaught, in art and in life.
-Through visually exposing the systems, structures, and ethics of human activity and nature's response or ambivalence, I hope to trigger self reflection and validate the positive forces of nature within us.
-I enjoyed making jewelry.
+Through visually exposing the systems, structures, and ethics of human activity and nature's response or ambivalence, I hope to trigger self reflection and validate the positive forces within us.
+I enjoyed working in silver.
 I saw others do it before me.
 I assumed it was an acceptable practice.
 Encountering truth facilitated me to change my actions.
 As a result, I gave up something I loved doing because the act of love in not doing it was more impactful.
 Humans are complex.
 We waver from victim to aggressor depending on context.
 Art can move us to transformation and to be better versions of ourselves.
 Through my paintings and drawings, I aim to do no harm, question the harm I perceive being done, and amplify the innate beauty and good I see in the world.

-Current Exhibitions
+Current & Upcoming Exhibitions

 *Juror's Award Recipient